Things to consider when searching for health insurance in the UK

 *All information has been taken directly from BUPA and Vitality and is correct as of 05/09/2019.
 Terms and conditions apply.

-However, the differences between providers go beyond member rewards.
+However, the differences between health insurance providers go beyond member rewards.
 The policy options available, the hospitals you can access and the treatments you’re eligible for can all vary depending on who your policy provider is.
 Some providers may be more suited to you than others, and it’s important to understand that you would need to compare every provider before knowing what your most competitive policy options are.
 This can be a lengthy and confusing process, so in terms of how to get health insurance in the UK, the first step is to know the different approaches you can take.

 Where can I buy health insurance?